The structure of this guide

 They undergo extensive chemical process during the manufacturing and some of these chemicals are highly toxic and hazardous, such as caustic soda and sulphuric acid.
 That manufacturing process also requires a lot of resources, including water.

-Compared to viscose, acetate fabrics are less durable and as (or even more) chemical extensive.
+Compared to viscose, acetate fabrics are less durable and as, if not more, chemical extensive.

 This is also a tricky one.
 Is bamboo fabric really sustainable?